Time to prepare for the New School Year

-Inclusive education welcomes all students into regular classrooms with their same-age peers, in their community, with well thought out support and accommodations that ensure equitable opportunities for all students to learn, contribute, and participate in all aspects of school life.
+With the right assistance and accommodations, Inclusive education welcomes all kids into regular classes with peers, in their community, and with equal opportunity to learn, contribute, and participate in all facets of school life.

 1. Write a one-page profile about your child for the school team